ivangsm/astroblog/data/blog/web-scrapping-elixir.md

 Now the HTML structure of the body is saved on the body variable, and now we need to parse this data with the ***parse_document*** function from the Floki module.

-Again, we need to use pattern matching to save our transformed data into the html var, that converts the html document into a series of list and tuples
+Again, we need to use pattern matching to save our transformed data into the HTML var, that converts the HTML document into a series of list and tuples

 ```elixir
 {:ok, html} = Floki.parse_document(response.body)